The Robbie Anderson Cancer Trust

 This Trust is pledged to continue to improve the quality of life for all young people fighting cancer in the Leicestershire area.

-To raise funds to enable us to support the children's oncology ward with recreational comforts, games, IT, outings and fulfilling children's specific "wishes".
+To raise funds to enable us to support the children's oncology ward with recreational comforts, games, IT and outings.

 To educate: To encourage all who are able to give blood and/or platelets.
 The last few months of Robbie's life were totally dependent on these products and we thank all those who gave then and give now.